What is Universal Credit?

 - need help paying your rent

 If your circumstances change, the amount you receive is likely to change too.
-Make sure you update the DWP straight away if something changes.
+Make sure you update the Department for Work and Pensions (DWP) straight away if something changes.

 How is Universal Credit paid?